-Kelvin joined the International Fund for Animal Welfare (IFAW) in 2001 and currently serves as the Director of the Wildlife Trade Program and is Acting VP for Animal Welfare and Conservation.
+Kelvin joined the International Fund for Animal Welfare (IFAW) in 2001 and currently serves as the Vice President for Animal Welfare and Conservation.
 A conservation professional for more than 15 years, Kelvin has spearheaded IFAW’s efforts to stop the illegal trade of high-value wildlife species and to better integrate animal welfare concerns into wildlife trade policy-making.

 Under his leadership, IFAW has expanded its role in international wildlife trade issues through partnerships with INTERPOL, non-governmental organisations, and national and regional wildlife enforcement agencies in Africa and Asia to combat wildlife crime.
 He also expanded IFAW’s wildlife law enforcement capacity-building initiative which provides training, equipment and support to frontline enforcement personnel as well as guidance and support to countries in developing plans to counter wildlife trafficking.
 This capacity-building initiative has delivered more than 75 wildlife law enforcement-related trainings in 37 countries; trained and equipped more than 2,500 frontline enforcement personnel (customs, border police, wildlife, rangers); and helped established the Horn of Africa Wildlife Enforcement Network (HA-WEN).